Make Your

 Day 2- Evening Wildlife Encounters

 More of a night owl?
 Spend your morning relaxing and recharging—or taking in some other park sights, like the Mammoth Terraces—as you rest up for an Evening Wildlife Encounter to view the park’s magnificent wildlife in an entirely different light—dusk.
-We’ll depart late afternoon, when the Historic Yellow bus will pick you and your party up at the Mammoth Hot Springs Hotel before making our way to the Tower-Roosevelt area and Yellowstone’s Northern Range.
-We’ll make our way up, to the parks high meadows of the Northern Range.
+We’ll depart late afternoon from the Mammoth Hot Springs Hotel and make our way to the Tower-Roosevelt area and the park’s high meadows Yellowstone’s Northern Range.
 And although your guide will be up-to-date on where the wild things are, and what to look for, keep your eyes peeled for the area’s bison, elk, bears, and more.
 After an incredible evening of observing Yellowstone’s abundant wildlife, we’ll make our way back to the hotel where you can ease into a restful slumber counting sheep—or elk!

 Bison Herd Hayden